Jardines Galleries

 Bucket What it means Collector takeaway

-AU 58–50 Light circulation wear Great for historic SA series if original and not cleaned.
+AU 58 – 50 Light circulation wear Great for historic SA series if original and not cleaned.

-XF–VG Moderate to heavy wear Value is mostly type/rarity, not grade—originality still matters.
+XF – VG Moderate to heavy wear Value is mostly type/rarity, not grade — originality still matters.

 The label matters less than the surfaces — but some holder types do carry market meaning.
+The two cards below cover the two distinctions most collectors need to understand: business strike vs proof, and numeric grades vs Details.

-Business strike vs Proof
+Business strike vs proof

-• MS = business strike (uncirculated).
+• MS = business strike (uncirculated, struck for circulation or for collectors).

 Details grades

-• “Details” means authenticity may still be fine, but surfaces are compromised.
+• Details means authenticity may still be fine, but surfaces are compromised.

 • Common causes: cleaning hairlines, scratches, rim damage, environmental damage.

 Registry Sets are a scoring system + a collecting framework.
 They reward completeness and condition — but you choose your strategy.
+Most successful Registry collectors don't try to win the absolute top spot; they pick a set they can realistically complete within a defined timeframe.

-3 registry strategies that work
+Three registry strategies that work

-• Type set: One best example of each type (cheap, elegant, fast).
+• Type set — one best example of each type.
+Cheap, elegant, fast.

-• Date run (selective): Skip dead years; focus on keys + strong demand dates.
+• Date run (selective) — skip dead years; focus on keys + strong demand dates.

-• Modern perfection: Only if the series has consistent buyers (and you can source quality).
+• Modern perfection — only if the series has consistent buyers (and you can source quality).

 What the Registry rewards